 The students also can apply for an international exchange program at one of the partner schools in North America, Europe, and Asia.
 The AGSM has 28 partner schools, including Stern (NYU), Wharton, LBS, and ESADE.

 The Monash Business School full-time two-year MBA program ranks number 3 for best MBA colleges in Australia, #89 globally.
 The MBA campus is 20-kilometer south-east of Melbourne, Clayton campus.
 It offers health and fitness centers, transport services, drinking joints with a range of campus eateries.

-The program involves experience-based modules, oversea learning opportunities, industry engagement, and consulting projects.
+The program involves experience-based modules, overseas learning opportunities, industry engagement, and consulting projects.
 It is structured around four core modules – Foundations, Innovation, Transformation, and Globalization.
 Each of these modules has a consultancy project providing real-world application of the topics.

 Career Advancement and Exchange Programs

 The MBA careers team offers specialized individual support to its students with opportunities for permanent placement and interim engagements.
-They also offer a suite of events, career planning, simulated interviews, and workshops to help you get the most out of your MBA program.
+They also provide a suite of events, career planning, simulated interviews, and workshops to help you get the most out of your MBA program.